Jonathanese/nd-wrapper-apps/README.md

 ### HDR Color Processing
 Commercial smart lighting generally operates in a Hue/Saturation/Brightness color space, while custom devices often use 8-bit-per-channel RGB and 8-bit brightness.
 This wrapper unifies RGB8+8 to RGB16

+### Positional Lighting
+Lights can store coordinates describing their location.
+This means lighting can be controlled with spatial awareness.
+Allowing effects such as location-based animations, or scenes configured in physical space.
+After running NDW at least once, it will create a LightConfig.xml file.
+This can be edited manually, though this may get tedious with lots of lights.
+So to assist, I've created the NDWConfigurator which allows lights to be positioned via GUI.